jonpena/Cirobb/README.md

 <h2> Future </h2>

 Cirobb is a Physics Engine that is almost finished.
-Since the main idea of Cirobb is to create a simple introduction to 2D rigid body physics engines few modifications will be added to keep things Simple.
+Since the main idea is to create a simple introduction to 2D rigid body physics engines few modifications will be added to keep things Simple.

 The Following Features will be added to the Cirobb Engine in the future: